-In other words, if you need a state-of-the-art website that you can create on your own and without losing your shirt in the process, then try out either of them to make that happen.
+If you need a state-of-the-art website that you can create yourself without losing your shirt in the process, use either of them.

 The main differences and similarities between WordPress and Wix

-In a sentence, the main difference between WordPress and Wix is that both are online, fully-featured and self-contained tools, whereas WordPress is a software package that needs to be installed on a web server before it can be used.
+The main similarity between WordPress and Wix is that both are online, fully-featured and self-contained tools.
+However, WordPress is a software package that needs to be installed on a web server before it can be used.

-- If you want to use either Wix, all you have to do is visit their respectable websites, sign up for an account, and immediately after that you will be able to start building your website via either tool’s online builder interface.
+- If you want to use Wix, all you have to do is visit their respective websites, sign up for an account, and you will immediately be able to start building your website using Wix’s online builder interface.

-- WordPress, on the other hand, is a bit more complicated.
-First off, you can’t just build a website with it right away.
+- WordPress is a bit more complicated.
+You can’t build a website with it right away.
 You need to get access to a web server and a domain name first.
-Then, you have to install WordPress on that server, and it’s only afterwards when you can start customizing your website, picking a design (theme) and/or installing new functionality via plugins.
+Then you will have to install WordPress on that server.
+After establishing the server and your domain name, you can start customizing your website, picking a design (theme) and/or installing new functionalities via plugins.

 With the core differences covered, let’s now summarize the similarities between WordPress vs Wix briefly:

 - They are both perfectly capable of being the engine that runs your website under the hood.

 - They both give you access to easy-to-use content management features.
 It means that you can edit your texts easily, arrange your pages, menus, adjust website graphics, publish images, embed videos, and more.